 canyon.
 This bridge is a remnant of that alignment, the

-begins at Arizona 97, making this the first official trailblazer
+begins at SR 97, making this the first official trailblazer

 shield.
-The only town located near Arizona 96 is Hillside,
+The only town located near SR 96 is Hillside,

 it was paved.
 This sign is advance warning of the Santa